How to Plant, Grow, and Care for Ipomoea Tricolor

 Diseases

 White blister is a disease that’s quite similar to downy mildew.
-Caused by an oomycete spore, it causes white leaf spots.
+It is caused by an oomycete spore, which causes white leaf spots.
 These spots gradually turn into blister-like pustules of powdery white spores.

 Stem rots, like those caused by fusarium fungi, may occur in some plants.
 There’s no cure for fusarium-based rots currently.
 Because of this, prevention is extremely important.
 Ensure there’s good airflow around your plants, and make sure that the soil does not get too soggy.
 This slows the development of fusarium.

-Fungicides aren’t very effective on thread blight.
 Using sterile pruners, trim out infected materials.
-Sterilize your pruning shears between cuts by dipping them into a solution of 1 part bleach to 9 parts water.
+Sterilize your pruning shears between cuts by dipping them into a solution of one part bleach to nine parts water.
 Ensure there’s good airflow around your plant.

 Finally, an assortment of rust diseases may strike your Mexican morning glory.
-Treat these by applying a copper fungicide spray.
 Avoid overhead watering to prevent their spread.

 Frequently Asked Questions